peachch/rdme/june_ tJvT.md

 > Concern 3: table 5.
 I don't really get the highlighting.
 "Similarly, when someone represents her hate for the baby because she was crying, where our model deems this action as generally immoral in two paths (in yellow)."
 I don't get why this is a good thing.
 Don't you want to come up with contrastive reasons?
 Isn't the immoral rationale supposed to be about why it is immoral?
 Isn't that relied on as a necessary part of your loss function?
 What is the effect of issues like this?

-  - Training rationale data from LLMs:
+  - Training rationale data from LLMs.
+  - The influence of prefixes is limited.

 > Concern 4: I think that you should give the intuition behind the equation on 348 more.
 E.g. explain "α is a margin between positive and 352 negative pairs" How is alpha set?
 Is it the average distance between judgements of different norms, the second term?
 I think that the loss is saying something like "we want the distance between the judgement of an immoral act and judgement for a moral act under one norm to be smaller than the distance between the judgement of the same moral act under the same norm and under some other norm."
 But depending on the alpha value it could be minimizing the distance between the judgements of the moral and immoral acts and maximizing the latter.
 Frankly, I don't see why this loss is appropriate in this case.
 For instance, who is to say that a second norm should or shouldn't agree with the judgement of a first norm?
 Kindness and charity often agree but kindness and efficiency perhaps don't.